Fact-checked by the CapitalLendingNews editorial team

 Both options carry risks, but they differ in type and severity.
 Peer to peer lending platforms have faced liquidity challenges, platform shutdowns, and investor-side complications that occasionally affect borrowers.
 Digital banks carry fewer operational risks but can be inflexible in hardship situations.

 Digital banks, backed by FDIC insurance and federal oversight, carry far less platform risk.
-However, their automated systems can be unforgiving — a single missed payment can trigger penalty APRs or automatic collections with limited human intervention.
+Their automated systems, though, can be unforgiving.
+A single missed payment can trigger penalty APRs or automatic collections with limited human intervention.
 Understanding how interest rate structures affect your total repayment cost is essential; our guide on fixed vs. variable interest rates breaks down what to look for in any loan agreement.

-Key Takeaway: Platform risk is higher with peer to peer lending — LendingClub itself exited the pure P2P model by acquiring a bank charter in 2021.
+Platform risk matters: LendingClub exited the pure P2P model by acquiring a bank charter in 2021.
 Digital banks carry lower structural risk but offer less flexibility per FDIC approval records when borrowers face hardship.

 Frequently Asked Questions

-Is peer to peer lending safe for borrowers in 2025?
+Is peer to peer lending safe for borrowers?

 How long does it take to get money from a P2P lending platform?

-Peer to peer lending is generally better for borrowers with bad or fair credit (FICO 580–659).
-Platforms like Upstart and Prosper accept lower scores and use alternative data.
+P2P lending is generally the better fit for borrowers with fair or bad credit (FICO 580–659).
+Platforms like Upstart and Prosper accept lower scores and factor in alternative data.
 Most digital banks require a minimum score of 660–700, making them less accessible for subprime borrowers.

 Do P2P lenders do a hard credit check?

-Initial pre-qualification on most P2P platforms uses a soft credit pull, which does not affect your credit score.
-A hard inquiry — which can temporarily lower your score by a few points — occurs only when you formally accept a loan offer.
-This process is similar at digital banks.
+Initial pre-qualification on most P2P platforms uses a soft credit pull, which does not affect your score.
+A hard inquiry, which can temporarily lower your score by a few points, occurs only when you formally accept a loan offer.
+Digital banks follow the same process.

 What are the maximum loan amounts on P2P vs. digital bank platforms?